PingleSlayer/Forknight/README.md

 7. **Puzzle Rating Estimation:** On average, the model's estimate of the puzzle rating was off by 453 Elo points.

 ## Conclusion
 I do not think much can be concluded from this experiment as I only did two runs (dont have the money to experiment further).
 But at least in this case it seems more advantageous to have data shuffled to prevent overfitting.
-Although I still believe that curriculum learning might offer some advantages, incorporating some degree of shuffling seems essential to avoid model collapse and overfitting.
+Although I still believe that curriculum learning might offer some advantages in some cases, incorporating some degree of shuffling seems essential to avoid model collapse and overfitting.

 ## Credit